 Jaw pain can indicate a dental issue such as a toothache, TMJ Disorder, or perhaps a more serious condition.

 One of the most common causes of jaw pain is TMJ Disorder.
-The temporomandibular joint connects your jaw to the temporal bones of your skull (located just below your temple, in front of your ear).
-This hinge plays a large role in your everyday life.
-It allows you to talk, breathe and eat.
+The temporomandibular joint connects your jaw to the temporal bones of your skull (found just below your temple, in front of your ears).
+This hard-working hinge plays a major role in your day-to-day life, allowing you to talk, breathe and eat normally.

 Causes of TMJ Disorders can include: